Banting Postdoctoral Fellowships Program

 - Applicants can apply for both the Banting Postdoctoral Fellowships program and other agency-specific postdoctoral fellowships programs (whether to the same or a different federal granting agency) at the same time, provided that the research proposed in each application falls within the mandate of the federal granting agency to which the application is submitted.
 For more information, please refer to Identify area of research.

 - *Applicants who are successful in both competitions will have to choose which award to accept.

 - Only in rare circumstances will a Banting Postdoctoral Fellowship be awarded to an applicant who is staying at the same institution or within the same research environment where they completed their PhD, PhD-equivalent or health professional degree.
 If an applicant chooses to apply in collaboration with the same institution (or its affiliated hospitals, research centres and other laboratories) or within the same research environment from which they obtained their PhD, PhD-equivalent or health professional degree, a solid justification must be provided in the Special circumstances attachment.
 Examples of valid justifications are scientific reasons (e.g., availability of specialized equipment/infrastructure or expertise), family reasons (e.g., family obligations), health reasons (e.g., proximity to health care facilities) and/or reasons related to community or cultural responsibilities.

 - Applicants can submit only one application per competition year to the Banting Postdoctoral Fellowships program.

-- Are tenable only at the institution which supported the original application for the program.
+- are tenable only at the institution that supported the original application for the program;

 - Applicants must not hold a tenure-track or tenured faculty position, nor can they be on leave from such a position.